⚡ Key Takeaway (Updated May 2026)

 You can’t control trade policy — but you can make smarter spending decisions.
 Here’s what works in the current environment:

-• Review your insurance and healthcare plans.
-With premiums rising independently of tariffs, an annual plan review could save you hundreds.
+- Review your insurance and healthcare plans.
+With premiums rising independently of tariffs and pharma 232 looming, an annual plan review could save you hundreds.
+Consider checking TrumpRx for direct-from-manufacturer pricing on key medications.

 Frequently Asked Questions